siweisun0118/TFT_Rolldown/README.md

 ```
 python -m pip install -r requirements.txt
 ```
-For the UI portion, also install the necessary apt packages:
+For the UI portion for Linux, also install the necessary apt packages:
 ```
 ./packages.sh
 ```
 If you're using WSL, you might need Windows 11.
+If you're using Command Prompt on Windows, you do not need to run `./packages.sh` or Windows 11.

 # Usage
 For the terminal-only rolldown simulator, use the following command: